jinlife/Synology_Photos_Face_Patch/README.md

 1. This patch will ignore GPU and let DS918+ to have facial recognization function in Synology Photos.
 2. DS3615xs might need this patch and it depends on CPU.
 3. DS918+ might need this patch and it depends on CPU and GPU, I would strongly recommend to use GPU if it works.
+4. Support both face and subject recognition in new version, but please aware it only recognizes face if there is person in the picture.
+The subject is for none person picture only.

 ## Use it at your own risk, you might lose data with this patch.